 This is the success story of a small school in Texas.
 Midwestern State University.
 The school of apathy.
 The school where if you aren’t greek, you’re a geek.
 The school in a town with nothing to do except hit up a country dance “club” on Wednesday nights.
 Midwestern is a school where if you don’t find your niche, you become a statistic and transfer within two years to a larger school.
 Luckily for me, I found my niche in 2011 when I helped create the Ultimate team, The Cavalry.

-I had played Ultimate in high school, so when I came to college in 2010, I expected to join a team and continue playing the sport I had learned to love.
+I had played Ultimate in high school, so when I came to new jersey defensive driving course in 2010, I expected to join a team and continue playing the sport I had learned to love.
 Freshman orientation came and I quickly realized the only Ultimate that happened here was playing 15 on 15 out in the quad.
 No one called fouls, there wasn’t a brick mark and everyone hated me for being a tryhard.
 I was an outsider to people who claimed to play the same sport as me.
 Things quickly changed.

 As a team who started four years ago with no clue what the sport was about, it’s humbling to have the title as the second-best D-III team in Texas.